Any color$70 $37 Save 47%

 Wearing improper shoes for training may have adverse effects.
 Running shoes only support forward movements, so if you use them for activities that require lateral support, you are at risk of ankle sprains.
 Conversely, workout shoes make for unsuitable apparel for long periods of running.
 They don’t have the necessary cushioning and heel drop to protect the foot from impact and to maintain a proper running form, putting you at risk of stress fractures and plantar fasciitis.

 Running shoes are created to be more cushioned in order to absorb shock from each footfall and support the forward heel-to-toe movements of running.
 On the other hand, workout shoes have a firmer sole to provide support for multi-directional motions and transitions that are involved in training activities.

 Workout shoes are also meant to keep you steady while lifting weights.
 They feature a sturdier midsole to prevent the unwanted wobbling of the foot when a heavy weight is being pushed up.
 Using cushioned running shoes for weightlifting is not only uncomfortable, but it can also result in all sorts of injuries.
 The slender design of the running-specific underfoot platform is also the reason why it is inappropriate for weightlifting.

-Things to look for in your future workout shoes
+Things to look for in men's and women's workout shoes

 With such a huge variety of workout shoes on the market, there is bound to be a pair or two that will perfectly fit the requirements of your foot and your training.
 While most of these shoes are versatile, some pairs are more geared for high-impact activities while others are more suitable for low-impact exercises.